kyma-project/test-infra/development/README.md

 The `test-infra` repository has defined configurations for the Prow cluster in the `prow` subdirectory.
 This directory has the following structure:

 - `cluster` directory, which contains all `yaml` files for Prow cluster provisioning
-- `jobs/{repository_name}` directory, which contains all files with jobs definitions, each file must have unique name.
+- `jobs/{repository_name}` directory, which contains all files with jobs definitions.
+Each file must have a unique name.
 - `config.yaml` file, which contains Prow configuration without job definitions
 - `plugins.yaml` file, which contains Prow plugins configuration